jrsoftware/issrc/README.md

 - All of the forms in the Setup project, with the exception of Main.dfm, have Scaled set to False.
-This is because they dynamically scale themselves at run-time by calling a function named SetFormFont.
+This is because they dynamically scale themselves at run-time by calling a function named InitializeFont.

 - A note for those curious: The Setup Compiler creates single EXE Setups by first creating the SETUP.EXE as usual, then concatenating the SETUP.0 and